New-Teams/Craft-bot/README.md

-# Discord Bot with TypeScript
+# Craft Finder bot in typescript
-A modern Discord bot template built with TypeScript for scalable and maintainable bot development.
+A modern Discord bot for a game to find the craft of an item

 ## Features
 - 🤖 Discord.js v14 framework